 Mosquitoes get infected with these viruses by feeding on infected birds, after which they might turn to human or horse for another meal.
 Horses and humans are “dead-end hosts” for these viruses, meaning if a mosquito bites a horse or person that is infected with EEE, WEE, VEE, or WNV, it will not pick up enough viral load to be able to spread that infection to the next human or animal it bites.

-While most of these neurologic viral infections come from bird “reservoirs,” there is evidence that snakes and other reptiles could also harbor EEE, says Brian Foy, PhD, an associate professor in Colorado State University’s Department of Microbiology, Immunology and Pathology, in Fort Collins, who has a special interest in arthropod-borne disease.
+While most of these neurologic viral infections come from bird “reservoirs,” there is evidence that snakes and other reptiles could also harbor EEE, says Brian Foy, PhD, a professor in Colorado State University’s Department of Microbiology, Immunology and Pathology, in Fort Collins, who has a special interest in arthropod-borne disease.
 “For WNV, mosquito-infecting virus titers can be found in the blood of infected cottontail rabbits, some squirrels, and chipmunks,” he says.

 So just how vulnerable is your horse?
 Well, it depends on your region, along with weather and other factors that can change year to year.
 It also depends on vaccination status.

 Mosquitoes love standing water because it’s the ideal place to breed and lay eggs.
 So, climate and habitat (the first often dictating the second) play key roles in the likelihood of EEE, WEE, or WNV outbreaks occurring.
 “Hot summers without drought are always important for breeding the most mosquitoes, but rainfall can also confound issues depending on its variability and intensity,” says Foy.
 “Large deluge storms can flush out mosquito larvae that were previously developing happily in ponds and filled ditches.”